23 March 2020

 Over the next 8 years, the State Government will deliver North East Link.
 This project will complete the ring road between M80 and Eastern Freeway, increase capacity on Eastern Freeway and provide a dedicated express bus lane from Doncaster to the city.
 In addition, the project will provide numerous new and upgraded walking and cycling connections.

 The Urban Design Strategy is an instructive design document that sets the urban design vision and quality expectations for all elements of the project.
 North East Link presents a ‘once in a lifetime’ opportunity to produce outstanding urban design.
-We’re seeking world class innovation and design excellence.
+We’re seeking world-class innovation and design excellence.
 This will provide a legacy project that looks beyond the road to improve amenity for all users and opportunities for future transport needs.

 A year-long program of stakeholder engagement, urban design advisory, analysis and specialist studies has developed this Urban Design Strategy.
 Feedback and values-based information from the community have helped shape this document and highlight opportunities.

-The project’s Urban Design Advisory Panel (UDAP) which includes urban design specialists from the Office of the Victorian Government Architect and the Department of Transport have provided invaluable guidance and in addition, our engagement with the Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation has initiated a partnership that is a ‘Victoria first’ for a project of this size and complexity.
+The project’s Urban Design Advisory Panel (UDAP) which includes urban design specialists from the Office of the Victorian Government Architect and the Department of Transport and Planning have provided invaluable guidance and in addition, our engagement with the Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation has initiated a partnership that is a ‘Victoria first’ for a project of this size and complexity.

 Urban design is about more than shaping the visual quality of the places that we live in.
-It is a process that also shapes amenity, the quality of user experience and the wellbeing of people and communities.
+It is a process that also shapes amenity, the quality of user experience and the well-being of people and communities.
 Urban design also supports natural systems and cultural and heritage values.
-Urban design creates places and journeys, and it operates from the macro scale of arranging space to the micro scale of noise walls and bridge design.
+Urban design creates places and journeys, and it operates from the macro scale of arranging space to the micro-scale of noise walls and bridge design.

 This project presents the opportunity to shape a significant part of Melbourne for residents and commuters alike.
-The process will assemble a collaborative team of the best engineering, urban design, architectural, landscape architectural and horticultural professionals to deliver a world class connection to complete Melbourne’s missing link.
+The process will assemble a collaborative team of the best engineering, urban design, architectural, landscape architectural and horticultural professionals to deliver a world-class connection to complete Melbourne’s missing link.

 Victoria’s Major Transport Infrastructure Program